Aeroid/dsmr-tools/README.md

 # dsmr-tools

-EasyMeter Q3D for my main energy incl delivery of solar panel generated energy, the second one is a "private" one just to meter my main consumption by a heat pump.
+I use an EasyMeter Q3D for my main energy incl delivery of solar panel generated energy, the second one is a "private" one just to meter my main consumption by a heat pump.
 Both have IR interfaces which are bridged to ethernet TCP Port 5000 by COM-1 boxes from co-met.info.
 These COM-1 boxes have a few issues. [see also](https://github.com/ndokter/dsmr_parser/pull/92#issue-1052354779)

 One very annoying issue that they only accept one TCP connection.
 Further connections are simply not accepted.